marcusoftnet/ypkbksite/README.md

 * Test for sorting articles should verify that the articles are sorted
 * Consider move all pictures to flickr
 * Add copy URL button for sharing
-* Add sharing buttons on all modal windows

 ## Todo
+* split index.html to smaller views
 * Google Analytics setup
-* Make sure that clinics/hospitals can alternate between local and http images
-* List the pictures in folders on the page of the clinics/hosptials
-* Tests that **doesn't** verify the database content.

-## Refactoring ideas

-## Doing (2)
+* Add sharing buttons on all modal windows

 * input data in production database
 * Background pictures
 	* header image

+## Refactoring ideas

+## Doing (2)
+* Make sure that clinics/hospitals can alternate between local and http images
+* List the pictures in folders on the page of the clinics/hosptials

 ## Done
 * change css style name service-heading to be articles-heading